Kubu Raya Regency

 Kubu Raya Regency or Great Kubu Regency is a regency of West Kalimantan, Indonesia.
 It was created on 17 July 2007 from the (larger) central and southern part of what was at that time the Pontianak Regency.
-It covers an area of 8,568.01 km^{2}, and it had a population of 500,970 at the 2010 Census and 609,392 at the 2020 Census; the official estimate as at mid 2024 was 649,870 (comprising 332,051 males and 317,819 females).
+It covers an area of 8,568.01 km^{2}, and it had a population of 500,970 at the 2010 Census and 609,392 at the 2020 Census; the official estimate as of mid 2025 was 660,370 (comprising 337,416 males and 322,954 females).
 The principal town lies at Sungai Raya, directly adjacent to the City of Pontianak.
 Despite its close location to Pontianak, the regional capital and economic centre of the West Kalimantan Province, Kubu Raya highly lacks sufficient infrastructure development, which has caused general suspicions regarding the performance of its local government.

 Administrative districts

-The Kubu Raya Regency consists of nine districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
+The Kubu Raya Regency consists of nine districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as of mid 2025.
 The table includes the locations of the district administrative centres, the number of administrative villages in each district (all classed as rural desa), and its post code.